tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

 Moving to Microsoft Teams from Slack or starting fresh?
-Here's what Channel Surf enables you to do:
+Here's what Channel Surf can do for you:

-* Quickly re-create your existing Slack channel structure
+* Quickly re-create your existing Slack Teams channel structure in Microsoft Teams
-* Create HTML files in Microsoft Teams that display the message history for each re-created Slack channel
+* Create an HTML archive of Slack messages in Microsoft Teams for each re-created Slack channel
 * Copy file attachments associated with Slack messages into Microsoft Teams
-* Bulk add new channels
+* Bulk add new Microsoft Teams channels

 Let's get started!